status-im/nimbus-eth1/stateless/readme.md

 * In Yellow Paper, the 17th elem of the `Branch Node` can contains a value.
 But it always empty in a real Ethereum State trie.
   The block witness spec also ignore this 17th elem when encoding or decoding `Branch Node`.
   This can happen because in Ethereum `Secure Hexary Trie`, every keys have uniform length of 32 bytes or 64 nibbles.
+  With the absence of 17th element, a `Branch Node` will never contains leaf value.
 * When processing a `Branch Node` you need to emit the `hash to next elem` if the elem is not match for the current path nibble.
 * When processing a `Leaf Node` or an `Extension Node` and you meet no match condition, you'll also emit a hash.